ml-in-barcelona/jsoo-react-template/README.md

     ```

-2. Now run `make build` to build the project, and `yarn start` to start the local development server.
+2. Now run `make build` to build the project, and `make start` to start the local development server.
 You should be able to access the rendered site in http://localhost:8000/.